-• File metadata is strictly append-only.
+- File metadata is strictly append-only. - File metadata is always eventually consistent.

-&lt;sup>2 For participation in a larger system, Machi can construct file names that are unique within that larger system, e.g. by embedding a unique Machi cluster name or perhaps a UUID-style string in the name.
+2 For participation in a larger system, Machi can construct file names that are unique within that larger system, e.g. by embedding a unique Machi cluster name or perhaps a UUID-style string in the name.